-As of March 31, 2022, we employed 95 people on a full-time basis.
-Of the total, 40 are involved in harvesting, production and quality, with the remainder in maintenance, shipping, sales, administration and support.
+As of March 31, 2023, we employed 86 people.
+Of the total, 30 are involved in harvesting, production and quality, with the remainder in maintenance, shipping, sales, administration and support.
 None of our employees are subject to collective bargaining agreements.
 Management believes that its relations with employees are good.